ContaboCoupon/.github/profile/README.md

 ### How to Get the Contabo Cloud VPS 30 SP Discount (Working Method)

 Ready to claim a legitimate Contabo discount?
 Follow this step-by-step process to secure the current Cloud VPS 30 SP promotional pricing. *Note: This offer is subject to availability and may expire without notice.
-All steps verified on Contabo's official site April 9, 2026.*
+All steps verified on Contabo's official siteJune 24, 2026.*

 > 🎯 **[ACCESS OFFICIAL VPS 30 SP PROMOTIONAL PAGE →](https://contabo.com/en/limited-sp-sale/cloud-vps-30-sp/)**
 > *Direct link to verified offer • Auto-applied discount • No coupon code required*